mrvivacious/AWS_Lambda_and_SNS/README.md

 <hr>Page 0 begins below<hr><hr>

-# An Alexa skill that uses AWS Lambda to message your friends
+# An Alexa skill that joins AWS Lambda and AWS SNS to message your friends
 <p>Welcome!
 This tutorial was designed for the attendees of the University of Illinois' <a href="https://sail.cs.illinois.edu/">CS@ILLINOIS SAIL</a>, an event for high school students to explore various student-led classes at the University.
   <br>However, this tutorial is meant for anyone to use!
 </p>